 Dealing with a bug can disrupt your plans.
 And it can leave you feeling depleted.
 But when the worst of the stomach discomfort, coughing, fever or congestion is over, you might be anxious to spend time with friends and family again, get back to work or start exercising.

-“When it comes to getting over a sickness, there are remedies that work, and others that don’t," says Susan Werner, MD, a primary care physician at Geisinger Nanticoke.
-“For most illnesses, there are a few common tips that can help you get back to your normal routine.”
+“When it comes to being sick, there are remedies that work and others that don’t," says Susan Werner, MD, a primary care physician at Geisinger Nanticoke.
+“For most illnesses, a few common tips can help you get back to your normal routine.”

 Give it a rest

-“When you rest, you let your immune system work at maximum capacity,” said Dr. Werner.
+“When you rest, you let your immune system work at maximum capacity,” says Dr. Werner.
 “It’s important to take it easy both physically and mentally to keep stress levels down.
 The best thing you can do is make sure you get plenty of sleep.
-This gives your body the energy it needs to fight off the virus.
+This gives your body the energy it needs to fight off a virus.
 That means going to bed early, taking naps throughout the day and getting sound sleep without background distractions like the TV.”

 It’s best to give your workout regimen a rest, too.
-Although experts disagree on the effects of exercise while sick, the energy you use could weaken your immune system and cause the illness to hang around longer.
+The energy you use could weaken your immune system and cause the illness to hang around longer.
 Once you feel fully recovered and have finished any medication, wait a day or two until you start working out again.

 Raise a glass of water to your health.
 Water, juice, clear broth and warm water with honey and lemon can help keep you from getting dehydrated while you’re sick.
 They can also help break up congestion, which helps you get rid of excess mucus.